-VWF was the first protein identified as cargo molecule within WPB, confirming their function in hemostasis [2].
-The formation of the organelles is entirely driven by the expression of VWF [8,9], therefore genetic defects in VWF, such as in Von Willebrand

-Disease (VWD), can impair WPB biogenesis and morphology [10,11].
+VWF was the first protein identified as a cargo molecule within WPB, confirming its function in hemostasis [2].
+The formation of the organelles is entirely driven by the expression of VWF [8,9]; therefore, genetic defects in VWF, such as in von Willebrand disease, can impair WPB biogenesis and morphology [10,11].
 The biosynthesis of VWF is extensively reviewed and will not be covered here [12,13].
-A number of studies have established that there is a correlation between the length of the WPB and the hemostatic potential of its main cargo VWF, which includes the length of VWF strings formed upon release, the number of platelets that can adhere to these strings and the selfassociation with VWF from plasma [14,15].
-How the size of WPBs, which can range from 0.5 μm up to 5 μm in length, is regulated is now beginning to be understood.
-Large scale morphometric analysis revealed that WPB lengths seemed to occur at a rhythm of approximately 0.5 μm intervals [16], which is best explained by a scenario that involves an amalgamation of equally-sized building blocks.
-In the model that was put forward, VWF arrives at the trans-Golgi network (TGN) in discrete "quanta" of protein cargo that are condensed within TGN cisterna [16].
+A number of studies have established that there is a correlation between the length of the WPB and the hemostatic potential of its main cargo VWF, which includes the length of VWF strings formed upon release, the number of platelets that can adhere to these strings, and the self-association with VWF from plasma [14,15].
+How the size of WPBs, which can range from 0.5 $\mu$ m up to 5 $\mu$ m in length, is regulated is now beginning to be understood.
+Large-scale morphometric analysis revealed that WPB lengths seemed to occur at a rhythm of approximately $0.5 \ \mu m$ intervals [16], which is best explained by a scenario that involves an amalgamation of equally sized building blocks.
+In the model that was put forward, VWF arrives at the trans-Golgi network (TGN) in discrete "quanta" of protein cargo that is condensed within TGN cisterna [16].
 Simultaneous arrival of such quanta in adjacent regions within the TGN would lead to their joint incorporation in a newly budding WPB, its length being determined by the number of quanta that are organized alongside each other.
 Interestingly, the dimensions of these VWF quanta correspond to those of so-called Golgi mini-stacks, the minimal units from which Golgi cisterna self-organize in endothelial cells [17].
-This is supported by the observation that unlinking the Golgi into smaller sized units is accompanied by a similar step-wise reduction in WPB size.
-In 2D and 3D reconstructions of WPBs imaged by CryoEM densely packed and parallel-arranged VWF tubules can be found that extend from one end of the WPB to the other [18].
-VWF tubules are essentially helically condensed ultra-long VWF multimers and to reconcile the existence of such long tubules with the joining of quanta, multimerization needs to take place after their arrival in the TGN with sufficient room and time for rearrangements into the VWF paracrystal.
-From this model it also follows that Golgi integrity, i.e. an extended Golgi ribbon, and a continuous flux of VWF through the early secretory pathway are essential for the formation of elongated WPBs (Figure 2A).
-Recently, two protein families crucial for VWF trafficking from the endoplasmic reticulum (ER) to the TGN have been identified: soluble NSF attachment receptors (SNAREs) and ADP-ribosylation factor (Arf) proteins.
-Anterograde transport of VWF from the ER requires the longin-SNARE SEC22B and its cognate SNARE Syntaxin-5 (STX5), located on the cis-Golgi membrane (Figure 2B).
-Depletion of either SNARE results in impaired ER-Golgi trafficking as well as Golgi fragmentation, and leads to loss of elongated WPBs [19,20].
-In SEC22B depleted cells dilations of the ER cisterna containing aggregates of VWF were observed by electron microscopy (EM), indicative of defective progression of VWF to the TGN [19].
-Arf proteins and the guanine exchange factors (GEFs) that regulate them, are now known to be crucial in VWF trafficking (Figure 2B).
-The Golgi-specific GEF, GBF1, plays a key role in VWF trafficking and links WPB biogenesis to cellular metabolism.
-When glucose levels drop, AMP-activated protein kinase (AMPK) activates GBF1, that in turn regulates Arf1 and Arf4 to control anterograde VWF trafficking, leading to smaller WPBs and reduced VWF secretion [21].
-The Arf GTPase activating protein (GAP) SMAP1 is also reported to regulate WPB size [22], although the mechanism appears not to involve Arf6, the Arf GTPase associated with SMAP1 [21,22].
-The mechanism by which SMAP1 regulates WPB size remains to be established but could be through clathrin recruitment during organelle formation.
-Importantly, loss of function of SNAREs or Arf proteins associated with WPB formation can affect their morphology in ways that are similar to what is observed in endothelial cells from patients with VWD causing mutations in VWF, emphasizing the relevance of the trafficking machinery in WPB biology and VWF function.
+This is supported by the observation that unlinking the Golgi into smaller-sized units is accompanied by a similar step-wise reduction in WPB size.
+In 2-dimensional and 3-dimensional reconstructions of WPBs imaged by cryo-electron microscopy (EM), densely packed and parallel-arranged VWF tubules that extend from one end of the WPB to the other can be found [18].
+VWF tubules are essentially helically condensed ultralong VWF multimers, and to reconcile the existence of such long tubules with the joining of quanta, multimerization needs to take place after they arrive in the TGN with sufficient room and time for rearrangements into the VWF paracrystal.
+From this model, it also follows that Golgi integrity, ie, an extended Golgi ribbon, and a continuous flux of VWF through the early secretory pathway are essential for the formation of elongated WPBs (Figure 2A).
+Recently, 2 protein families crucial for VWF